paruf1sh/paruf1sh/README.md

-im transmasc, techum, and bisexual, currently taken so please dont flirt lol
+im transmasc, as well as techum and bisexual.currently taken by my lovely boyfriend, so dont flirt.

   DONT use pet names/nicknames if we aren't close. just call me charlie.
   If i know u pretty well u can totally use nicknames (shout out to chiffon, who calls me charjabug /aff)